 The moment has arrived!
-The end of a Youth in Action project is near and the Youthpass certificate has to be prepared.
+The project is about to end and the Youthpass certificate has to be prepared.
 The Youthpass certificate is composed of three parts:

 - I).
 The first page contains the general details of the project and the participant - 2).
 The second part describes what the activity was about - 3).
 The third part gives an optional space to describe the participant's learning